 Annual Work Plan: The Corporate Compliance Program is committed to an ongoing assessment of program compliance across all agencies.
-The results of the assessments are the basis for the development of the Annual

-Corporate Compliance Work Plan.
-The plan outlines Corporate Compliance projects for the upcoming year.
+The results of the assessments are the basis for the development of the Annual Corporate Compliance Work Plan.
+The plan addresses the work activities, and the topics required in 18NYCRR Part 521 for Medicaid required provider agencies, and other Corporate Compliance projects for the upcoming year.
 These projects might include, but are not limited to the following:

-- Internal program and/or fiscal audits
+- Internal audit plans

 - Re-reviews of areas with previous compliance concerns

-- Planned training activities
+- Training plans

-The CO, develops the work plan with input from CCDA leadership and Local Agency Executive Directors, and monitors the progress of the plan.
-The BOT Corporate Compliance Committee is responsible for approving the Annual Work Plan and will receive periodic progress updates.
+The CO develops the work plan with input from CCDA leadership, Agency Executive Directors, and compliance committees.
+The CO and compliance committees monitor the progress of the plan.
+The BOT Corporate Compliance Committee is responsible for approving the system wide Annual Work Plan and will receive periodic progress updates.

 Audits: CCDA will perform internal audits in order to identify and promptly rectify potential non-compliance and quality issues.
-Corporate Compliance Annual Work Plan outlines compliance audits for the system of CCDA.
+The Corporate Compliance Annual Work Plan and Audit Schedule outline compliance audits for the system of CCDA.
 These audits will be completed by Compliance Department staff, in cooperation with agency staff.
-In addition. recommended that each agency perform their own audits regarding compliance and that the results be shared with the CO.
-CCDA audits include periodic audits of records to ensure that billing, claims processing, reimbursement procedure and practices, and documentation related to service delivery, adhere to federal and state regulations, contractual agreements, and to CCDA's Standards and Procedures.
+In addition, it is recommended that each agency perform their own audits regarding compliance and that the results be shared with the CO.
+CCDA audits include periodic audits of records to ensure that billing, claims reimbursement procedure and processing, practices, documentation related to service delivery, credentials, training, and other risk areas adhere to federal and state regulations, agreements, contractual CCDA's and to Standards and Procedures.

 These records serve as the measurement for fulfilling our obligations to the people we support, our staff, and governing agencies.
-They are the basis for managing the organization and insuring that the organization is operating within the mandates of the governing bodies that oversee agency operations.
+They are the basis for managing the organization and ensuring that the organization is operating within the mandates of the governing bodies that oversee agency operations.